textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 * Theme name: abc-my-new-theme
 * Theme title: My New Theme
+{:.example}

-If you decide to skip the optional fields for whatever reason, Textpattern will automatically fill the version and author fields with the following default values:
+As explained in the Metadata section earlier, if you decide to skip the optional fields for whatever reason, Textpattern will automatically fill the version and author fields with the following default values, where ‘username’ is the name you log into Textpattern with, which is not ideal but better than nothing:

 * Theme version: 0.0.1
-* Theme author: {username} (i.e. the name you log in with)
+* Theme author: username
+{:.example}

 The remaining description and website fields will stay empty if not used.
-The website field is for adding a URL to where your theme can be downloaded online.
+The website field is for adding a URL to where your theme can be downloaded online, whether at your own website, on version control site, or, ideally, in Textpattern’s upcoming community [Themes website](https://themes.textpattern.com) ([repository](https://github.com/textpattern/textpattern-themes-website)).
+Options galore!

-In any case, you should fill out the form as completely as possible, without relying on Textpattern’s defaults.
+In any case, you should fill out the theme editing form as completely as possible, without relying on Textpattern’s defaults.
 The more complete the form, the more informative the manifest file will be.
 Any fields you can’t fill immediately, such as the website URL, can always be filled in later.

-When the **New theme** form is saved, the resulting theme appears in the themes table.
+When the **New theme** metadata are saved, the resulting theme appears in the themes table.

 ![Active theme indicator](https://docs.textpattern.com/img/active-theme-indicator.png)

 The two other approaches that get to this point, both by way of theme duplication, are described next.
-Or jump to the [Active versus non-active themes](#active-versus-non-active-themes) section to continue on the current journey.
+Or jump to the [Active versus inactive themes](#active-versus-inactive-themes) section to continue on the current journey.

 ### Duplicating themes

 Using an existing theme package as a guide for your efforts is a good way to get started with making themes.
 There’s no better package to use in this case than the default theme that comes with Textpattern, already shown and functioning in the Themes panel upon installing the software.

 This does not mean start working directly on the default theme, or you will be doing development on an active (live) theme and changing its nature.
-Instead, duplicate the default theme and turn it into a new one.
+Instead, duplicate the default theme, thereby turning it into a new one.

 While these instructions describe using the default theme (the only theme available in an out-of-the-box context of the software), you could duplicate any existing theme in the Themes panel; such as one that might have the kind of website structure you want to work closer with.

 The following two approaches to duplication are the same regardless of what theme you duplicate.

-#### Duplicate via the ‘With selected’ control
+#### Duplicate via the ‘With selected’ controls

 One way to duplicate the default theme is via the **With selected** controls that work in combination with the check boxes in the themes table.

-Proceed by checking the box next to the default theme in the themes table, then selecting the ‘Duplicate’ option from the **With 1 selected**… menu just below the table, and, finally, clicking ‘OK’ when asked if you are sure.
+Proceed by checking the box next to the default theme in the themes table, then selecting the ‘Duplicate’ option from the **With 1 selected…** menu just below the table.

 ![Duplicate via with selected controls](https://docs.textpattern.com/img/duplicate-via-with-selected-controls.png)

+Finally, clicking ‘OK’ when asked if you are sure.

 The duplicated theme is added to the themes table and the name appears with ‘-copy’ on it.
 You can now uncheck the default theme’s box in the table.

-Now is also a good time to change the name, title, and other metadata fields on the duplicated theme.
-Do this by clicking the theme’s name in the Name column of the themes table to open the **Edit theme** form (same as the **New theme** form but in different context).
+Now is also a good time to change the name, title, and other metadata values on the duplicated theme.
+Do this by clicking the theme’s name in the Name column of the themes table to open the **Edit theme** editor (again, same as the **New theme** editor but in different context).

 ![Click default theme name](https://docs.textpattern.com/img/click-default-theme-name.png)

 Change the metadata in the six fields as thoroughly as possible.
-See [Create via the ‘New theme’ form](#create-via-the-new-theme-form) for explanation of the fields.
-If you don’t have a value to give for an optional field, clear the field’s value so it’s entirely blank.
+See [Create via the ‘New theme’ editor](#create-via-the-new-theme-editor) for explanation of the fields.
+If you don’t have a value to give for an optional field, clear the field’s value so it is entirely blank.
 You can always fill it in later.
 When finished with changing all the metadata on your duplicated theme, save and close the form.

 ![Save edit theme form changes](https://docs.textpattern.com/img/save-edit-theme-form-changes.png)

 (The ‘Duplicate’ link you see in the image above is a hint to the next section.)

 The duplicated theme will be added to the themes table in the main panel view.
-Once the default theme is duplicated and the metadata changed, the duplicated theme is, for all practical purposes, a *new* theme.
+Once the default theme is duplicated and the metadata changed, the duplicated theme is, for all practical purposes, a *new* theme, and you should call it by its lovely new name.

 #### Duplicate via the ‘Edit theme’ form

-The last way to create a theme is the most direct (fewer clicks in the interface) yet least obvious way to *duplicate* a theme.
+The last way to create a theme is the most direct (fewer clicks in the interface) yet least obvious way to create by duplication.

 As before, click the name of the default theme under the Name column of the table.

 ![Click default theme name](https://docs.textpattern.com/img/click-default-theme-name.png)

-As you now know, the **Edit theme** form will open up and show the default theme’s metadata so you can change it accordingly.
+The **Edit theme** form will open up, as you know, and show the default theme’s metadata so you can change it accordingly.
 See the process described in the previous section.

 When done editing the form, click the ‘Duplicate’ link under the form, at right of the Cancel button.

 ![Click duplicate link](https://docs.textpattern.com/img/click-duplicate-link.png)

 There is no confirmation dialogue asking if you are sure.
-You are simply taken back to the default panel view where your new (revised) theme is added to the themes table.
+You are simply taken back to the default panel view where your new theme is added to the themes table.

 ![New theme created](https://docs.textpattern.com/img/new-theme-created.png)